watson-developer-cloud/assistant-web-chat-service-desk-starter/src/middleware/genesys/README.md

 1. In Genesys Cloud, [create a widget](https://help.mypurecloud.com/articles/create-a-widget-for-web-chat/) to enable users to chat with agents.
 Make a note of the generated `Deployment Key`.
 Follow the instructions for either a `1.1` or `1.0` widget.

 1. Make sure there is an active queue by selecting your profile bubble on the left sidebar and clicking on **Activate Queues**.
 Check that there is at least one queue under **Active**.
-If not, either activate an available queue on the right, or [create a queue](https://help.mypurecloud.com/articles/create-queues/).
+If not, either activate a queue under **Available**, or [create a queue](https://help.mypurecloud.com/articles/create-queues/).
 In any case, take note of the name of the active queue you would like to use.
     - **Creating a queue:**
       - The queue name must not include any spaces.
 This queue name should be unique, and should describe the purpose or grouping of the queue.
 Make sure you click **Save**.
       - Click on the queue that you just created and add yourself through the **Members** tab (you do not have to click **Save**).
       - Any newly created queues will be active by default.

-1. Set up an OAuth Client server:
+1. Set up middleware server:
-    1. If you haven't done so already, [set up a Genesys Cloud OAuth client](https://help.mypurecloud.com/articles/create-an-oauth-client/).

     1. In the `src/middleware/genesys` subdirectory, rename or copy `.env-sample` to `.env`.

     1. In the `.env` file, update with your credentials:
-        - `GENESYS_CLIENT_ID`: Your client ID from the Genesys Cloud OAuth client created above.
-        - `GENESYS_CLIENT_SECRET`: Your client secret from the Genesys Cloud OAuth client created above.
         - `ORGANIZATION_ID`: Your Genesys Cloud organization ID.
 This ID is visible in your widget configuration page in the `Generated Script Tag` block's `org-guid` field.
 You can also find this ID in the [Genesys Cloud settings](https://help.mypurecloud.com/faq/how-do-i-find-my-organization-id/).
         - `DEPLOYMENT_ID`: The deployment key of the widget you created in the previous steps.
         - `QUEUE_TARGET`: The name of your active queue, noted from the previous steps.

+    1. (Optional) Enable advanced features.

+        1. If you haven't done so already, [set up a Genesys Cloud OAuth client](https://help.mypurecloud.com/articles/create-an-oauth-client/).

+        1. In the `.env` file, update with your credentials:
+            - `GENESYS_CLIENT_ID`: Your client ID from the Genesys Cloud OAuth client created above.
+            - `GENESYS_CLIENT_SECRET`: Your client secret from the Genesys Cloud OAuth client created above.

+        1. Enable desired features:

+            - **Agent Availability**
+                1. In [`genesysServiceDesk.ts`](../../serviceDesks/genesys/genesysServiceDesk.ts), set `OAUTH_API_CALLS_ENABLED` to `true`.

+            - **JWT Authenticated Chat**
+                1. In the Genesys Cloud UI, open the settings for your web chat widget and enable **Require Authentication**.

+                1. In the **Authentication URL** field, specify `https://<server-url>/jwt`, where `<server-url>` is the public URL for your middleware server.
+Click **Save**.

+                1. In [`genesysServiceDesk.ts`](../../serviceDesks/genesys/genesysServiceDesk.ts), make sure to set the `AUTHENTICATED_CHAT_ENABLED` flag to `true`.

     1. From the `src/middleware/genesys` directory, run `npm install`.